itismyera/7-Zip-zstd/DOC/readme.txt

-Compiling 7-Zip for Unix/Linux
+Compiling Zipr for Unix/Linux
 ------------------------------

-There are several otpions to compile 7-Zip with different compilers: gcc and clang.
+There are several otpions to compile Zipr with different compilers: gcc and clang.
-Also 7-Zip code contains two versions for some critical parts of code: in C and in Assembeler.
+Also Zipr code contains two versions for some critical parts of code: in C and in Assembeler.
-So if you compile the version with Assembeler code, you will get faster 7-Zip binary.
+So if you compile the version with Assembeler code, you will get faster Zipr binary.

-7-Zip's assembler code uses the following syntax for different platforms:
+Zipr's assembler code uses the following syntax for different platforms:

 1) x86 and x86-64 (AMD64): MASM syntax.
    There are 2 programs that supports MASM syntax in Linux.
 '    'Asmc Macro Assembler and JWasm.
 But JWasm now doesn't support some
-      cpu instructions used in 7-Zip.
+      cpu instructions used in Zipr.
-   So you must install Asmc Macro Assembler in Linux, if you want to compile fastest version of 7-Zip  x86 and x86-64:
+   So you must install Asmc Macro Assembler in Linux, if you want to compile fastest version of Zipr  x86 and x86-64:
      https://github.com/nidud/asmc

 2) arm64: GNU assembler for ARM64 with preprocessor.
-   That systax of that arm64 assembler code in 7-Zip is supported by GCC and CLANG for ARM64.
+   That systax of that arm64 assembler code in Zipr is supported by GCC and CLANG for ARM64.

-There are different binaries that can be compiled from 7-Zip source.
+There are different binaries that can be compiled from Zipr source.
-There are 2 main files in folder for compiling: makefile        - that can be used for compiling Windows version of 7-Zip with nmake command makefile.gcc    - that can be used for compiling Linux/macOS versions of 7-Zip with make command
+There are 2 main files in folder for compiling: makefile        - that can be used for compiling Windows version of Zipr with nmake command makefile.gcc    - that can be used for compiling Linux/macOS versions of Zipr with make command

 At first you must change the current folder to folder that contains `makefile.gcc`: